subsquid/docs/docs/substrate-indexing/configuration.md

 **`addAcalaEvmExecuted()`**
 **`addAcalaEvmExecutedFailed()`**
-Subscribe to EVM logs emitted by a Acala EVM+ contract.
+Subscribe to EVM logs emitted by an Acala EVM+ contract.
 See [Acala Support](/substrate-indexing/acala-evm-support).

 ## Less common setters